jasontalon/proxybroker-api/README.md

 ## Motivation

-I was looking for free proxy IP addresses over the Internet and I was able to find a CLI utility called [ProxyBroker](https://github.com/constverum/ProxyBroker) which created with python.
+I was looking for free proxy server IP addresses over the Internet and I was able to find a CLI utility called [ProxyBroker](https://github.com/constverum/ProxyBroker) which created with python.

-I created this REST API to easily fetch the output from proxybroker instead of extending the proxybroker app.
+I created this REST API to easily fetch the output from proxybroker instead of extending the proxybroker utility.

 ## Requirements